by Elle Kennedy

 The outlaws have a very open point of view where sex is concerned.
 They tend to have a lot of casual sex, engaging in acts with various partners without regard to monogamy.
 Because the world as they know it is such a bleak place, physical pleasure becomes their only outlet for release.

 I was surprised how quickly the relationship between Hudson and Connor becomes sexual.
 Actually, their first sexual encounter is really a menage scenario involving Connor’s friend, Rylan.
 There is A LOT of sex in this book, so if that’s not your thing, you might be uncomfortable.
-It didn’t bother me at all, though.

 The main thing that bothered me was that I wished the relationship between Hudson and Connor would’ve been more developed.
 Their relationship is based on sex and when they eventually develop feelings for each other, the transition didn’t feel very convincing to me.
 Also–and this isn’t a huge complaint–but I felt that the actual plot and suspense take a backseat to the sex scenes.
 I think the story itself could’ve been at the forefront more.
 That would’ve helped me believe the romance elements more convincingly.